 3. Extract – pull structured data that matches a predefined schema.

-Let’s build each of these with Transloadit.
+Let’s build each of these using Transloadit's versatile toolkit.

 Setting up your TypeScript project